Atnia Card Game Rules Document

 Different people and factions within Atnia will value the different power sources differently and in varying amounts or combinations.
 These will determine the vibes of different factions, units, spells, and in general cards that you can include in your deck.

-Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Material is a green plank of wood, Old World is a blue coin, and zelor is a red book.
+Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Materia is a green plank of wood, Old World is a blue coin, and zelor is a red book.

 Card Types